gamerino/DeeProtGO/Readme.md

 # Predicting protein functions using DeeProtGO

-This readme contains a detailed example of a case-of-use of `DeeProtGO`, a deep learning model for automatic function prediction  by integrating protein knowledge from multiple databases.
+This repository contains the full source code and a detailed example of a case-of-use of `DeeProtGO`, a deep learning model for automatic function prediction by integrating protein knowledge from multiple databases.

+The following sections contain the steps and the libraries used in each of them.
+All datasets and libraries are open sourced and free to use.
+If you use any of the following methods, please cite them properly:

 **G.A.
 Merino, R. Saidi, D.H.
-Milone, G. Stegmayer, M. Martin. *Hierarchical deep learning for predicting GO annotations by integrating heterogeneous protein knowledge*, XXX, 2021,.**
+Milone, G. Stegmayer, M. Martin. *Hierarchical deep learning for predicting GO annotations by integrating heterogeneous protein knowledge*, 2021.**

-The following sections contain the steps and the libraries used in each of them.
-All datasets and libraries are open sourced and free to use.
-If you use any of the following in your pipelines, please cite them properly.

-## 1. Layout
+## 1. Introduction

-This worklfow describes the steps required to predict [GO](http://geneontology.org/) terms for proteins called *No-knowledge* (NK): Proteins that do not have experimental annotations in any of the GO sub-ontologies at a reference time, but have accumulated at least one GO term with an experimental evidence code during a growth period.
+This workflow describes the steps required to predict [GO](http://geneontology.org/) terms for *No-knowledge* (NK) proteins, that is, without experimental annotations in any of the GO sub-ontologies at a reference time, but that have accumulated at least one GO term with an experimental evidence code during a growth period.

 Data used for developing and evaluating the proposed models were obtained from different protein-knowledge databases, considering the proteins provided in the [CAFA3 challenge](https://www.biofunctionprediction.org/cafa/).
+The CAFA3 dates were considered:
-For CAFA3, $t_{-1}$ is when the challenge was released (09/2016), in which the sets of training and target proteins were provided to the participants; $t_0$, the deadline for participants submissions of the predictions for the target proteins (02/2017); and $t_1$ is when benchmark proteins were collected for assessment (11/2017).
+- $t_{-1}$ is when the challenge was released (09/2016), in which the sets of training and target proteins were provided to the participants;
+- $t_0$, the deadline for participants submissions of the predictions for the target proteins (02/2017); and
+- $t_1$ is when benchmark proteins were collected for assessment (11/2017).
 Thus, the CAFA3 benchmark dataset is composed of those target proteins that have, at least, one new functional annotation added during the growth period between $t_0$ and $t_1$.

-Since DeeProtGO was developed to learn new annotations gained during a time gap, it is trained here with proteins that gained GO terms during the growth period defined between $t{-1}$ and $t_0$, and evaluated on NK proteins of the CAFA3 benchmark dataset.
+Since DeeProtGO was developed to learn new annotations gained during a time gap, it is trained here with proteins that gained GO terms during the growth period defined between $t{-1}$ and $t_0$, and evaluated on NK proteins of the CAFA3 benchmark dataset (at $t_1$).

+## 2. Data preparation

+**Note**: All the results generated in this section are provided in data/intermediate and data/processed directories.

+The [data preparation notebook]https://drive.google.com/file/d/1uZeYf6geBsn9OqJy5hwv2VSj-Rix2k2z/view?usp=sharing) is provided with instructions to build all input and output data required for training DeeProtGO for predicting BP terms for NK proteins and for testing it with CAFA3 benchmark proteins.
+Doing so may take several hours.

+## 3. Model training

+**Note**: All the results generated in this section are provided in the examples/train_NK_EUKA_BP directory.

+The [DeeProtGO training notebook](https://drive.google.com/file/d/1UwjkXnMB3Tte-8xR7AtgGjCAD_BIhiOQ/view?usp=sharing) is provided with all the steps required to train DeeProtGO for predicting BP terms for NK proteins.

+## 4. Model testing on CAFA3 benchmark

+The [DeeProtGO testing notebook](https://drive.google.com/file/d/1UwjkXnMB3Tte-8xR7AtgGjCAD_BIhiOQ/view?usp=sharing) is provided with all the steps required to evaluate DeeProtGO when predicting BP terms for NK proteins of eukarya organisms in the CAFA3 benchmark dataset.

+## 5. Repository organization

+The following scheme illustrates the organization of this repository and contains a detailed description of each folder and file.

 ```